 Write Like A Honey Badger (WLHB) only employs very veteran, hardcore writers to teach — ones eager to give back to the industry, helping talented, diverse voices emerge and shine.
 Our instructors touch upon trends in the trade and literary best-practices.
 But they also keep the workshops grounded in hard-won insider advice that boosts each student a few rungs up the career ladder.

 Don’t guess at what works.
 Learn the tactics of full-time, thriving freelancers, who treat travel and lifestyle journalism as a serious business!

 Writer and Photographer Amanda Castleman specializes in travel, adventure, nature, animals and the environment.
 Her work has appeared in Afar, Outside, Sierra, Islands, Wired, Salon, BBC Travel, Delta Sky, Hemispheres, Sport Diver, Coastal Living, Bon Appetit, Cooking Light and The International Herald Tribune, as well as the Guardian and Sunday Express.
 Despite her yoga-and-yogurt tendencies, she’s a former wilderness guide.
 Her Honduras scuba article won a Lowell Thomas award (travel writing’s ersatz Pulitzer).

 Amanda has taught journalism and digital media since 2003.
 She pioneered online workshops that pushed beyond “travel the world for free” to dive deeply into the art and craft of reporting.
 She launched the first Travel Writing Master Class in 2011 and continue to offer it once or twice each year.

-Alongside a decade in the marketing industry and various consulting work (editing, social media, and more), she’s also been teaching food writing, travel writing, and pitching classes online and in-person since 2016 and offers private coaching to help move new and seasoned writers to the next level in their writing journey.
+Naomi spent a decade in the marketing industry and held various consulting roles (editing, social media, and more).
+She’s also taught food writing, travel writing, and pitching classes online and in-person since 2016.
+She offers private coaching to help move new and seasoned writers to the next level in their writing journeys.